Modelling of initially stressed solids: structure of the energy density in the incompressible limit: Introduction

 More recently, several constitutive restrictions have been proposed to guide the construction of physically admissible energy functions, such as the \textit{initial stress compatibility} and the \textit{initial stress reference independence} conditions \cite{Gower_2015,Gower_2017}.
-Despite these advances, a unified theory for constitutive modelling of initially stressed solids remains a debated topic \cite{Ogden_2023} and it is still not clear which constitutive laws are admissible.
-Furthermore, the finite element simulations of incompressible initially stressed solids exhibit numerical issues, as highlighted for example in \cite{ciarletta2016morphology}.
+Despite these advances, a unified theory for constitutive modelling of initially stressed solids remains a debated topic \cite{Ogden_2023}.
+The approach proposed by Gower et al. \cite{Gower_2015} enables the derivation of a general constitutive law that holds for any reference configuration independently of the initial stress.
+On the contrary, other constitutive laws that do not satisfy these constraints are inherently tied to a specific reference configuration, with material properties potentially depending on the residual stress distribution \cite{Riccobelli_2019}.\\ Furthermore, the finite element simulations of incompressible initially stressed solids exhibit numerical issues, as highlighted, for example, in \cite{ciarletta2016morphology}.
 These problems are related to locking phenomena that frequently affect the simulation of incompressible elastic media (see chapter 15 of \cite{de2011computational}).
-A common approach to circumvent these drawbacks in conventional hyperelasticity is to exploit a decomposition of the stress tensors into a volumetric and a deviatoric part \cite{bonet1997nonlinear,holzapfel2002nonlinear}.
+A common approach to circumvent these drawbacks in conventional hyperelasticity is to exploit a decomposition of the stress tensors into a volumetric and a deviatoric part \cite{bonet1997nonlinear,holzapfel2000nonlinear}.

 Based on the aforementioned aspects, the purpose of this paper is two-fold: \begin{itemize} \item derive a comprehensive theory of initially stressed materials where the initial stress is generated solely by an elastic distortion, \item enhance current description of incompressible initially stressed media exploiting the volumetric-deviatoric splitting. \end{itemize} The paper is organised as follows: in Section~\ref{sec:init-stress}, we review the basic theory of initially stressed materials, deriving it starting by solely assuming that the initial stress is generated by an elastic distortion.
 Specifically, we show that commonly enforced restrictions naturally follow from this assumption.
-In Section~\ref{sec:structure}, we provide a representation formula for the strain energy density of an isotropic initially stressed material.
+In Section~\ref{sec:structure}, we provide a representation formula for the strain energy of an isotropic initially stressed material.
 In Section~\ref{sec:incompressible} we study the incompressible limit of the proposed theoretical framework.
 As an application, the bending of an initially stressed block is analysed in Section~\ref{sec:bending}.